 One Night, a Ruined Lifetime

-Having kicked her husband Garrett (John Corbett) out after discovering he was unfaithful during business trips, Claire Peterson (Jennifer Lopez) is busy dividing her time between being a high-school teacher and raising her son Kevin (Ian Nelson).
-But she finds herself becoming fascinated by Noah (Ryan Guzman) a handsome teen who has moved in next door to look after his sick uncle.
+Having kicked her husband, Garrett (John Corbett - A Smile as Big as the Moon), out after discovering he was unfaithful during business trips, Claire Peterson (Jennifer Lopez - Parker) is busy dividing her time between being a high-school teacher and raising her son, Kevin (Ian Nelson).
+But she finds herself becoming fascinated by Noah (Ryan Guzman - Step Up All In) a handsome teen who has moved in next door to look after his sick uncle.
 Whilst Noah strikes up a friendship with Kevin he doesn't shy away from flirting with Claire who whilst initially resistant ends up succumbing to a night of passion.
 Trouble is that when she decides to bring an end to things before it gets started she discovers that Noah has a violent, obsessive side which puts her and those close to her in serious danger.

 Have you ever thought why certain stories make it to the big screen whilst others tend to stay in the realm of being made for TV entertainment, I reckon it is because certain audiences feel more comfortable with certain storylines and don't have huge expectations for them.
 It is why "The Boy Next Door" struggles because this storyline of a mum, separated from her husband, having a one night stand with a hunky teen next door fits the Lifetime movie mold rather than big screen entertainment profile.
 In fact as big screen entertainment it is pretty shallow stuff and a waste of some of the actor's talents whilst full of dodgy decision making and bad choices.